Jimmy Mulisa

-Jimmy Mulisa (born 24 April 1984) is a former footballer from Rwanda who played as a striker.
+Jimmy Mulisa (born 24 April 1984) is a Rwanda former professional footballer who played as a striker.
 He was also head coach at FC Sunrise, APR FC and Rwanda's national team.

-Playing career
+Club career

-He played the 2008–2009 season for K.F.C.
+Mulisa began his senior club career in India, with ITI Bengaluru and he then moved to National Football League club Hindustan Aeronautics Limited and scored three goals in 15 matches.
+He played the 2008–09 season for K.F.C.
 V.W.
 Hamme in Belgium.

 In April 2014, Mulisa was signed by T-Team F.C. of Malaysia after trialling with the team.

 International career

-Mulisa has made several appearances for the Rwanda national football team, including 11 qualifying matches for the 2006 and 2010 FIFA World Cups.
+Mulisa has made several appearances for the Rwanda national team, including 11 qualifying matches for the 2006 and 2010 FIFA World Cups.